How much data is on the internet? The Big Data Facts Update 2020

 How many people are online?

-Let’s start by looking if internet usage has changed since 2017.
+Let’s start by looking if internet usage has changed since the end of 2017.
 By the end of 2019 there was around 4.6 billion internet users around the world, compared to 3.8 billion in June 2017.
 This is getting closer to two thirds of the world’s population being online.

 Has social media usage increased?
 Yes, of course it has, and by a staggering 33% between 2017 and 2019!
 The number of active social media users worldwide in 2019 reached 3.7 billion.